 Bal-A-Vis-X stimulates the understimulated and integrates the overstimulated by providing an appropriate level of challenge.
 Its actions cross through all three planes of motion, connecting all three hemispheres of the brain.
 The trauma patterns use no equipment and do not cause any kind of distraction in the room.
 When a child senses their stress/ alert levels rise, and/or begins to feel unregulated, they can simply step outside the class and perform their routine.

+I rushed this and re-arranged some parts; stepped when I should have weight shifted.
 Even this entry level exercise needed 100% focus to achieve (and I didn’t even fully achieve the 5-count each direction, per leg).
-Breakdown: hands clap with foot.
-The forward-back-forward step follows the path of a singular leg – right, then left.
+Breakdown: hands clap with step.
+The forward-back-forward step follows the path of a singular leg.

 The caveat to such meticulous attentive work is that you can only do it for so long.
 Precision is taxing.
 And yet, this potency feeds directly into the stimulation and stress regulation waves; the peak followed by the valley.
 Both the process and outcome of confronting and conquering an imposed demand calms the system, and lowers the threshold of normalcy.
 The more an organism experiences safety, the more it becomes trained to exist within it.